ramhiser/retry/README.md

 # retry
-R Package to Retry Any Expression or Function
+R Package to Retry Any Function

 ## Config Options